Hong Kong court rejects publisher Jimmy Lai’s bid to toss sedition charge

 Lai’s lawyers had argued that the charge should be dismissed as Lai was only taken to court and officially charged four days after the end of the six-month time limit.

-Toh, D’Almada Remedios, and Lee ruled that a deadline did not apply as the conspiracy was a “continuing offense” and the clock did not start to run until last date of the alleged conspiracy.
+Toh, D’Almada Remedios and Lee ruled that a deadline did not apply as the conspiracy was a “continuing offence” and the clock did not start to run until the last date of the alleged conspiracy.

 Lai’s trial has been heavily criticised by Western governments and human rights and press freedom advocates, with critics casting the proceedings as a show trial that embodies the decline of civil liberties in the Asian financial hub.